lya001/Modifying-face-images/README.md

 Results will be saved in Modifying-face-images/output.

-If cannot run locally, could submit `run.sh` to the DoC GPU cluster.
+If cannot run locally, could submit `run.sh` to the Imperial DoC GPU cluster.